 Paul Nabil Matthis

 ORKSONG is the completed first installment of an adult fantasy series traversing bitter rivalries between powerful mages against the backdrop of an expansive world on the brink of a resource war.
 The novel is a loose adaptation of a Syrian myth using new takes on classic fantasy races, a migration story exploring questions of cultural displacement and bigotry.
 As a half-Syrian writer, I love utilizing the scope of epic fantasy to examine the interplay between race and identity, particularly for individuals of mixed ethnicities like myself.
 ORKSONG is a multimedia project involving recorded music and a role-playing game currently workshopping around Los Angeles.
 This site is a supplement to the novel, containing music, images, languages, and other aspects of the world of Midan.
 Thanks for visiting!

 About the Author

 A brief bio

 I'm a writer and musician living in Los Angeles.
-I've published one short story in Purple Prose Magazine and another in the indie fantasy anthology called Champions.
+I've published a short story in Purple Prose Magazine and another in the indie fantasy anthology Champions.
 I have an MFA in music from California Institute of the Arts, where I composed for award-winning dance and film works, and also wrote and performed in an original urban fantasy rock musical.
 My compositions have been in over 30 festivals around the world, and I’ve written, consulted, and performed for grant-funded projects in California and New York.
 I front a band called Madapple and run a live-looping music channel on YouTube currently at about 95,000 views.
 By day, I work in IT support and technical writing.
 I grew up abroad and am an avid backpacker; the mountain prominently featured in ORKSONG is inspired by real-world mountains I've climbed.
 I love tea more than anything and always sample new kinds wherever I go!